LucasIsasmendi/portfolio/languages/english/books/the-sounds-of-english-uk.md

 > DRILL: Practice a) Rising Intonation ↗ b) Fall-rising Intonation ↘↗ c) Falling Intonation ↘

 ### Silent Syllables | Postscript

+## Chapter 4

+### Short Vowels | Sounds
+- Spoken English contains 6 short vowel sounds:

+> TODO: listen ɪ[i] ʊ[u, oo, ou] e[e, ea/ei] ʌ[u, o, ou] æ[a] ɒ[o, a, (q)ua] `Chapter-4-4.2.mp3`

+> TODO: listen EXERCISE  `Chapter-4-4.3.mp3` to understand the sounds

+ɪ: kick, quick, grill, shift, chip, wrist
+ʊ: pull, could, bush, look, wood, butcher
+e: test, fence, pleasure, ready, send, leisure
+ʌ: trust, company, [x]watch, [x]value, [x]shop, hunt, [x]add, bug, [x]problem,
+æ: cash, bag, fashion, ran, [x]wander
+ɒ: dog, [x]thorough, wrong, [x]mother

+> DRILL: Practice `Chapter-4-4.4.mp3`

+### /h/ | Sounds
+- English contains one glottal fricative sound /h/.
+- /h/ only ever appears at the beginning of a syllable.

+> TODO: practice Spellings / Examples `Chapter-4-4.6.mp3`

+> DRILL Preactice

+### < h > in Function Words | Structure
+- The following function words begin with < h >: he, her, him, have, had, has, his.
+- The < h > in these function words is pronounced if the function word is unstressed and at the beginning or end of the sentence or phrase.
+- This < h > will normally be silent in other positions of the sentence.
+- Note that ‘have’, ‘had’ & ‘has’ also appear as content words.

+> EXERCISE `Chapter-4-4.9.mp3` -> redo

+### Silent Letters | Spelling & Sound
+- Written English contains consonant spellings that are never pronounced.
+- Consonants < b, h, k, l, n, p, s, t & w > can be silent in speech.

+> [!]
+TODO: LISTEN DRILL `Chapter-4-4.11.mp3`

+### Joining Introduction | Structure
+In spoken English we aim to join words together to create smooth speech.
+There are different ways words and sounds can join as follows: `Chapter-4-4.13.mp3`

+**consonant + consonant joining**
+  When 2 identical sounds appear next to each other, we make one longer sound: Ball_lunch.
+I wish_Sharon well.

+**consonant + consonant assimilation**
+Some consonant sounds can join together to form a different sound (assimilate).
+Most commonly this happens to /t/, /d/ & /n/:
+  didn’t_you    t + j = tʃ
+  Anne_Ball     n + b = m
+  That_man      t + m = p

+**consonant + vowel joining**
+Final consonants move to the next syllable if the next syllable starts with a vowel:
+  It _ isn’t _ always _ easy. = /ɪ tɪ zən tɔ: weɪ zi: zi/
+  Dan _ and _ Anne _ aren’t _ in. = /dæ nə næ nɑ:n tɪn/

+**vowel + vowel joining**
+If one word ends with a vowel and the next begins with a vowel, we often join the words with one of /j/ /w/ or /r/: you_offer (you w offer)
+  We _ entered (we j entered)
+  China _ expanded (china r expanded)

+> EXERCISE

+### Prominence | Intonation
+- In spoken English we give prominence (stress) to new information.
+- The last word with new information will be the strongest (tonic syllable).
+- We do not stress old information - “Italian food” in the example.

+> DRILL

+### Verb/Noun Stress Shift | Postscript
+Some words are stressed differently depending on their form.
+- As nouns, these words will use first syllable stress.
+- As verbs, they will use second syllable stress.

+> DRILL / EXERCISE Practice: `Chapter-4-4.21.mp3`
+> conduct import export incense permit research progress object decrease contrast refund contract record present and `Chapter-4-4.22.mp3`